CyberFlameGO/svnpython/PCbuild/readme.txt

 Building for Itanium
 --------------------

-NOTE:
-Official support for Itanium builds have been dropped from the build.
-Please contact us and provide patches if you are interested in Itanium builds.

 The project files support a ReleaseItanium configuration which creates Win64/Itanium binaries.
 For this to work, you need to install the Platform SDK, in particular the 64-bit support.
 This includes an Itanium compiler